 behind the wine

-Welcome to Lucy Rose and Lucy Pico Blanco.
+Welcome to Lucy.
 The wines we take great care in crafting under our Lucy label are standouts for us in their ability to combine glamor with versatility.
 Because they pair well with a wide range of dishes, they’ll shine in any setting.
-We’re particularly proud to be able to match these two wines to a pair of outstanding causes: a fund to support breast cancer research and another to support ocean conservancy.
+We’re particularly proud to be able to match these three wines to a trio of outstanding causes: funds to support breast cancer research, ocean conservancy, and the Big Sur Fire Department.

 After selecting pinot noir grapes by hand, we gently press and ferment the juice into wine.
 Then, from what we learn during meticulous tasting sessions with small-scale blends, we craft a wine whose bright acidity and soft coral color will stand out in any setting.